 He’s right.

 Glancing up to the rear exit, the one that heads straight out to the street, I see a shadow move just out of sight, into the darkness.
-I hear the rattling, and feel the pull.
+I hear the rattling and feel the pull.
 Cold metal on my wrists, on my ankles, around my neck.
 My body shivers, and the house lights go on.
 The crowd quiets their chant as they go refill their beers, take a piss, check their phones.

 I know what they’re doing.
 Checking to see what everyone else is saying about the set-list.

-- Are they going to play it?
+Are they going to play it?

-- Of course they are.
+Of course they are.

-- It’s the reason we’re all here!
+It’s the reason we’re all here!

 I step down the stairs to the green room, with a final glance to the exit, and wonder.
 Is it too late for me to leave?